ARM-software/arm-trusted-firmware/docs/plat/imx8.rst

 imaging, machine vision, audio, voice, video, and safety-critical applications.

+The i.MX8QM is with 2 Cortex-A72 ARM core, 4 Cortex-A53 ARM core
+and 1 Cortex-M4 system controller.

 The i.MX8QX is with 4 Cortex-A35 ARM core and 1 Cortex-M4 system
 controller.